compiler-disagg/TrackFM/README.md

 # TrackFM

+TrackFM transparently compiles application code to run on memory disaggregated severs.
+TrackFM leverages AIFM runtime to manage remote memory.
+TrackFM uses compiler analysis, runtime optimizations and is within 10-20% of state-of-the-art disaggregated solutions.

 ## Environment
 ### CloudLab

+We run all our experiments in Cloudlab.

+Our experimental profile is located in the root directory.

+To run TrackFM on Cloudlab, you can instantiate our cloudlab.profile.

+Note that inorder to use cloudlab you need to create an account.

 We run all experiments in /home, make sure you have the right privileges in /home
 ```